citp/privacy-policy-historical/g/ga/gam/gamevil.com.md

-**f.
-Sale or Merger**.
+f.
+Sale or Merger.
 In the event that GAMEVIL or GCP undergoes a business transition, such as a merger, acquisition by another company, or sale of all or the substantial portion of its assets, we may transfer all of your information you have provided, including personal data, to the successor organization in such transition if permitted by and done in accordance with any applicable law.
 If material changes to our privacy practices will occur as a result of the business transition, we will notify you the business transition prior to transferring your personal data.

 _Back to top_

-  1. **_5\.
-Retaining and Deleting Personal Data_**
+  1. _5\.
+Retaining and Deleting Personal Data_

 We retain your information only for the period of time as necessary to achieve the particular purpose for which the information was processed.
 Typically, we retain your information for 1 month after deregistration of your HIVE Account or for the duration described in the table below:

-**Information Retained**
+Information Retained

 |

-**Retention Period**
+Retention Period

 ---|---